zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _Redirect URI:_ The uri for native or web app can be added using this feature.
 ![RedirectURI](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_adduri.png)

   Clicking on *Add URI* will open a new box to put the hostname in and it is done.

 * _Add Group:_ This feature can be used to affiliate specific groups.
 ![Add Group](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addgroup.png)

   The existing groups can be listed by hitting the *Search* button, and keeping the search phrase blank.

 * _Add Scopes:_ This option can be used to add the required scopes in the Gluu Server.
 ![Add Scopes](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addscope.png)

   The available scopes can be listed by hitting the *Search* button, and keeping the search phrase blank.
 Furthermore, from this the Gluu Server administrator can select the required scopes.

 * _Add Response Type:_ There are three types of responses in the Gluu Server and they are Code, Token and ID Token.
 The Gluu Server Administrator can select all of them for testing purposes.
 ![Response Type](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_response.png)

 ### Custom Client Registration

 Using interception scripts you can customize client registration behavior.
-For example, by default oxAuth allows new clients access to default scopes only.
+For example, by default oxAuth allows new clients to access to default scopes only.
 With a custom client registration interception script it is possible to allow access to more scopes.
-For instance, we can use redirect_uri to determine if we need to allow access to additional scopes or not.
+For instance, we can use `redirect_uri` to determine if we need to allow access to additional scopes or not.

-To access the interface for custom scripts in oxTrust, navigate to Configuration > Custom Scripts > Custom Client Registration.
+To access the interface for custom scripts in oxTrust, navigate to Configuration --> Custom Scripts --> Custom Client Registration.

-Take a look at our [example client registration script](../../reference/interception-scripts/sample-client-registration-script.py) for a reference.
+Take a look at our [example client registration script](../../reference/interception-scripts/sample-client-registration-script.py) for further reference.

 ### Search clients
 ![](http://www.gluu.org/docs/img/openid_connect/oxtrust_search_clients.png "Screenshot of oxTrust browse / search clients")